Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Synthetic data examples

-Our first test (see Appendix~\ref{sec:synthetic} for complete details) verifies that our proposed sparse kernel can correctly identify the bump function placement and size, and furthermore, the regularization method for the bump functions described in Section~\ref{subsec:CGPM} effectively eliminates the effect of any bump functions that may be unnecessary.
-For a real data example, this leads us to recommend specifying more bump functions than one might think is truly necessary (i.e., err on the side of making $n_1$ and $n_2$ large).
-Of course, more bump functions means more hyperparameters to learn during training, so in practice, one must maintain a balance between too many hyperparameters and choosing $n_1$ and $n_2$ to be ``large enough.''
+In summary, this example verifies two important points: (1) our proposed sparse kernel can both identify where and how big the bump functions should be, and (2) the regularization method for the bump functions described in Section~\ref{subsec:CGPM} effectively eliminates the effect of any bump functions that may be unnecessary.
+In other words, for a real data example, we recommend specifying more bump functions than one might think is truly necessary (i.e., err on the side of making $n_1$ and $n_2$ large).
+Of course, more bump functions means more hyperparameters to learn during training, so in practice one must maintain a balance between too many hyperparameters and choosing $n_1$ and $n_2$ to be ``large enough.''